pprahul/Vital-SEP/docs/index.md

 This work is part of the paper titled - "Minimal Vital Sensor Architectures for Early Warning of Sepsis in Telehealth Patients" (under review)

-# Tele-SEP
+# Vital-SEP
-A Sepsis Prediction Engine for Telehealth applications that employs Gradient Boosted Decision Tree (XGBoost) on features extracted from vitals obtained from wearable sensors
+A Sepsis Prediction Engine that employs Gradient Boosted Decision Tree (XGBoost) on features extracted from vitals obtained from wearable sensors

 ### Programming Platforms Used
 - Python 3